Huawei: Devices

+Semiconductors

+Through its wholly owned subsidiary, HiSilicon, Huawei is one of the largest domestic designers of chips in China.
+It frequently partners with Semiconductor Manufacturing International Corporation (SMIC) to manufacture its chips.
+As of April 2024, Huawei is also building or supporting the construction of five semiconductor fabs.

 Phones

-Huawei is the second-biggest smartphone maker in the world, after Samsung, as of the first quarter of 2019.
+Huawei is the third-biggest smartphone maker in the world, after Apple and Samsung.
+Their portfolio of phones includes both high-end smartphones, its Huawei Mate series and Huawei Pura series, and cheaper handsets that fall under its Honor brand.

-Their current portfolio of phones has two high-end smartphone lines, the Huawei Mate series and Huawei P series.
-Under the company's current hardware release cadence, P series phones are typically directed towards mainstream consumers as the company's flagship smartphones, refining and expanding upon technologies introduced in Mate series devices (which are typically positioned towards early adopters).

 Cheaper handsets fall under its Honor brand.
 Honor was created in order to elevate Huawei-branded phones as premium offerings.
 In 2020, Huawei agreed to sell the Honor brand to a state-owned enterprise of the Shenzhen municipal government.
-Consequently, Honor was cut off from access to Huawei's IPs, which consists of more than 100,000 active patents by the end of 2020, and additionally cannot tap into Huawei's large R&D resources where $20 billion had been committed for 2021.
-However Wired magazine noted in 2021 that Honor devices still had not differentiated their software much from Huawei phones and that core apps and certain engineering features, like the Honor-engineered camera features looked "virtually identical' across both phones.
+Consequently, Honor was initially reported to be cut off from access to Huawei's IPs, which consists of more than 100,000 active patents by the end of 2020, and additionally cannot tap into Huawei's large R&D resources where $20 billion had been committed for 2021.
+However, Wired magazine noted in 2021 that Honor devices still had not differentiated their software much from Huawei phones and that core apps and certain engineering features, like the Honor-engineered camera features looked "virtually identical" across both phones.